GRAUBÜNDEN, SWITZERLAND

 3

-The innovative snowmaking system is currently manufactured by two Swiss companies.
-Bartholet Maschinenbau AG is the world's leading manufacturer of ropeway systems.
-The company Bachler Top Track AG also holds a patent for the "Nessy" system, which enables snow production without electricity.
+The innovative snowmaking system is currently being manufactured by two Swiss companies.
+The Bartholet Maschinenbau AG is the world's leading manufacturer of ropeway systems.
+Bachler Top Track also holds a patent for the “Nessy” system, which enables snow production without electricity.

 If enough snow can be produced through meltwater recycling to keep 10% of the Morteratsch glacier covered with snow in summer, the glacier would be protected from melting.
 Under today's climate conditions, the length would even increase again after 10 years. ¹